jay3sh/mepage/_posts/2007-06-29-nice-review-article-on-virtualization-technologies.md

 layout: post
 title: "Nice review article on virtualization technologies"
 ---
-"Nice review article on virtualization technologies"
+Nice review article on virtualization technologies
 ===
 This one is [pretty thorough analysis][0] of status quo on Virtualization.